Interactive Simulations with JSPlotly

 Where:

-SSR = sum of the squares of the residuals (inversely proportional to the quality of the fit)
+SSR = sum of squared residuals (inversely proportional to fit quality)

 Suggestion:

-1. As in the previous example, alternately display the points and the adjustment curve using the "Boolean" operation ("showPoints = true/false"; "showCurve = true/false");
+1. As in the previous example, alternatively show the points and the fitted curve using the boolean operation ("mostrarPontos = true/false"; "mostrarCurva = true/false");

-2. Change the data and perform a new fit to obtain other parameters of the equation (Kd, SSR, R², adjusted R²).
-Note: Adjusted R² corresponds to the value of R² corrected for the number of parameters in the model (in this case, "2"), directly affecting the "degrees of freedom" for the fit.
+2. Change the data and perform a new fit, to obtain other equation parameters (Kd, SSR, R², adjusted R²).
+Note: adjusted R² corresponds to the R² value corrected for the number of model parameters (in this case, "2"), directly affecting the "degrees of freedom" for the fit.

 Context - Competitive inhibition in enzyme kinetics (Gauss-Newton algorithm)